Here are the usage constraints and other service limits for the Azure Active Directory (Azure AD) service.

 A single user can belong to a maximum of 500 Azure AD directories as a member or a guest.
 A single user can create a maximum of 20 directories.

 You can add no more than 900 managed domain names.
-If you're setting up all of your domains for federation with on-premises Active Directory, you can add no more than 450 domain names in each directory.
+If you set up all of your domains for federation with on-premises Active Directory, you can add no more than 450 domain names in each directory.

-A maximum of 500,000 objects can be created in a single directory by users of the Free edition of Azure Active Directory.
+A maximum of 50,000 Azure AD resources can be created in a single directory by users of the Free edition of Azure Active Directory by default.
+If you have at least one verified domain, the default directory service quota in Azure AD is extended to 300,000 Azure AD resources.

-String type extensions can have maximum of 256 characters.
+String-type extensions can have a maximum of 256 characters.

-100 extension values (across ALL types and ALL applications) can be written to any single object.
+Only 100 extension values, across all types and all applications, can be written to any single Azure AD resource.

-Schema extensions are available only in Graph API-version 1.21-preview.
+Schema extensions are available only in the Graph API version 1.21 preview.
 The application must be granted write access to register an extension.

 A maximum of 100 users can be owners of a single application.